idempieremobile/xcodeproj-ios/README.md

-gonative-ios
+iDempiere Mobile iOS App
 ============

-This is the native IOS code used by https://www.gonative.io/.
-It allows the creation of apps from existing mobile-optimized websites.
+This is native IOS code used for iDempiere Mobile demo.
+It allows the creation of apps from existing mobile-optimized web-app.

 How to use
 ------------

-Please preview app in browser or open in Xcode
+Please preview app in browser or open in Xcode.
+Edit appConfig.json as appropriate.

 Note: Xcode 6 required

-Open project in Xcode.
-Edit appConfig.json as appropriate.
+Licensing information available at https://gonative.io/non-commercial iDempiere shares GPLv2 Licence

-Licensing information available at https://gonative.io/.
+#ADempiere.org